corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

     * Ringworld setup is even more intelligent
     * Built-in colossus weapons that allow the "conquest" of primitive worlds (Deluge Machine, Nanobot Diffuser) now also get infrastructure
     * My custom colossus weapon (Necrophagic Spore Diffuser) now also gets infrastructure
-* 4.0.0 Update for Stellaris version 3.3.0 "Libra" - integrate new triggers from the base game
+* 4.0.0 Update for Stellaris version 3.3 "Libra" - integrate new triggers from the base game
 * 4.1.0 More updates for 3.3 "Libra" and ringworld primitives have their homeworld transformed into a shattered ringworld segment
     * Reanimators get a Dread Encampment instead of a Research Lab
     * Fix primitive unity building (wrongly spawned an Autochthon Monument) - usually only Early Space Age primitives would have a unity building
     * Previous ringworld conquest conversion still exists for non-standard-sized ringworlds (not size 10)
     * Finally update the example screenshots
+* 5.0.0 Update for Stellaris version 3.4 "Cepheus" - integrate base game changes

 ## Source Code